rajarshi008/Scarlet/README.md

 ### Running

 Run using `python -m Scarlet.ltllearner`.
-By default, this will run *Scarlet* on `example.trace` located inside the Scarlet folder.
+By default, this will run *Scarlet* on `example.trace` located inside the `Scarlet` folder.
 For easy testing, one can replace `example.trace` with the trace file of choice (see `All_benchmarks` for more example traces).

+#### Parameters
-Further, there are a variety of arguments that one can use to run *Scarlet*, as listed below:
+There are a variety of arguments that one can use to run *Scarlet*, as listed below:

 |Argument        |Meaning
 |----------------|------------------------------